changliu816/CV-paper-review/Unsupervised Learning/self_supervised.md

 using only the visual information present on the images or videos, in order to provide a surrogate supervision signal for feature learning.

+The rationale behind such self-supervised tasks is that solving them will force the ConvNet to learn se- mantic image features that can be useful for other vision tasks.

 ## Category
 ### Images
 1) Context